-I haven’t given up hope for a couple more open water fishing trips in the next week or two, but I know that I need to start getting ready to go ice-fishing.
-Following are some things you can do to prepare for the ice-season, and also some things you should consider for your ice-fishing in the next few months.
+I haven’t given up hope for a couple more open-water fishing trips in the next week or two, but I know that I need to start getting ready to go ice-fishing.
+Following are some things you can do to prepare for the ice season, and also some things you should consider for your ice-fishing in the next few months.

 First, and the way most important thing, is to make sure the ice is safe.
 If there is already another person out there, that doesn’t mean it’s safe.
 If there are a bunch of people out there and some four-wheelers, you’re probably ok.
 If someone drove their pickup on the ice, go for it.
 However, if you’re not sure, you should probably not go out, especially if you have someone with you that you’re responsible for.
-If you decide to go out, wear a life-jacket and drill test holes as you go to measure ice depth.
-Some folks take a rope with them in case their partner goes through.
+If you decide to go out, wear a life jacket and drill test holes as you go to measure ice depth.
+Some folks take a rope with them in case their partner goes through it.
 If it’s that questionable, don’t go.
 From personal experience, it’s no fun breaking through the ice.

-Make sure the blades on your auger are sharp.
+One of the main things to do, to get ready for ice-fishing, is to make sure the blades on your auger are sharp.
 Sharp blades go through the ice faster and make less noise, and noise should be avoided as much as possible on early ice that probably doesn’t have much snow on it.
 Noise spooks the fish.

-Make sure your depth-finder has a fully charged battery.
+Make sure your depth finder has a fully charged battery.
 It’s very frustrating to get on the ice and find your sonar won’t work.
 A sonar that doesn’t work means you won’t catch as many fish.
 Just as in open water, sonar will be the difference between a few fish and no fish, and a few fish and a bunch of fish.
 Vexilar has been the leader in sonar for ice-fishing for a long time and continues to create sonar that meets the needs of any ice-angler.

 Last thing: Plastic is becoming the go-to thing to tip jigs with.
 When the action is good, you’ll catch more fish with plastic instead of live bait because plastic is more durable: You’re not re-baiting after every fish or two.
 Match the plastic to the aggressiveness of the fish.
 When they’re biters, go with plastic that has more action and bulk, something like an Impulse Slug Bug.
 When the fish are finicky, less action and less size will be better: Try an Impulse Bloodworm.